Pragmatic gRPC 1

 The

-field should contain version information, likeHelloService.v1
+packagefield should contain version information, likeHelloService.v1 -

 The request and response message should name with a certain rule, generally it will be the service RPC method name with a